 The Dippy Diplomat (1945): (Animated short) A newspaper announces that Ivan Awfulitch, the famous ambassador, is due to have a barbecue with local resident Wally Walrus.
 Unfortunately, while Wally is preparing the barbecue, the scent of the steaks he is cooking attracts an unwelcome guest in the form of Woody Woodpecker.
 Wally throws him out but when Woody hears of the visitor he is expecting, he dresses as Awfulitch himself and finally gets the remainder of Wally’s food.
 (IMDB)

 State Department — File 649 (1949): U.S. Foreign Service officer matches wits with a Chinese warlord to try to save American citizens threatened with execution.
-(IMDB).
-Note: This is probably one of the most well-known Foreign Service movies.
-The Foreign Service Journal recently wrote a detailed history of this underrated film, calling it an "our cinematic showcase."
+This is probably one of the most well-known Foreign Service movies.
+The Foreign Service Journal wrote a detailed history of this underrated film, calling it an "our cinematic showcase."
+In the UK, the film was re-titled as, "Assignment in China."
+The film was directed by B-movie director Sam Newfield under the pseudonym Peter Stewart.

 Call Me Madam (1953): Washington hostess Sally Adams (Ethel Merman) becomes a Truman-era US ambassador to a European grand duchy.
 (IMDB)